patricia-gallardo/simple-sabotage/simple-sabotage.md

 (14) Apply all regulations to the last letter.

+#### (c) Office Workers

+(1) Make mistakes in quantities of material when you' are copying orders.
+Confuse similar names.
+Use wrong addresses.

+(2) Prolong correspondence with government bureaus.

+(3) Misfile essential documents.

+(4) In making carbon copies, make one too few, so that an extra copying job will have to be done.

+(5) Tell important callers the boss is busy or talking on another telephone.

+(6) Hold up mail until the next collection.

+(7) Spread disturbing rumors that sound like inside dope.

+#### (d) Employees

+(1) Work slowly.
+Think out ways to increase the number of movements necessary on your job: use a light hammer instead of a heavy one, try to make a small wrench do when a big one is necessary, use little force where considerable force is needed, and so on.

+(2) Contrive as many interruptions to your work as you can: when changing the material on which you are working, as you would on a lathe or punch, take needless time to do it.
+If you are cutting, shaping or doing other measured work, measure dimensions twice as often as you need to.
+When you go to the lavatory, spend a longer time there than is necessary.
+Forget tools so that you will have to go back after them.

+(3) Even if you understand the language, pretend not to understand instructions in a foreign tongue.

+(4) Pretend that instructions are hard to understand, and ask to have them repeated more than once.
+Or pretend that you are particularly anxious to do your work, and pester the foreman with unnecessary questions.

+(5) Do your work poorly and blame it on bad tools, machinery, or equipment.
+Complain that these things are preventing you from doing your job right.

+(6) Never pass on your skill and experience to a new or less skillful worker.

+(7) Snarl up administration in every possible way.
+Fill out forms illegibly so that they will have to be done over; make mistakes or omit requested information in forms.

+(8) If possible, join or help organize a group for presenting employee problems to the management.
+See that the procedures adopted are as inconvenient as possible for the management, involving the presence of a large number of employees at each presentation, entailing more than one meeting for each grievance, bringing up problems which are largely imaginary, and so on.

+(9) Misroute materials.

+(10) Mix good parts with unusable scrap and rejected parts.

 ### (12) General Devices for Lowering Morale and Creating Confusion

 - (a) Give lengthy and incomprehensible explanations when questioned.